-- 1. Effective as of 11:59 p.m. on Wednesday, March 18, 2020, and continuing until 11:00 a.m. on March 20, 2020 - (a) Public or private Recreational Gatherings and Community Gatherings (as defined in Section 3 below) are prohibited anywhere in the Town of Addison - (b) Restaurants with or without drive-in or drive-through services and microbreweries, micro-distilleries, or wineries may only provide take out, delivery, or drive-through services as allowed by law, - (c) Bars, lounges, taverns, private clubs, arcades, and gyms shall close. - (d) Dallas County Tax Offices and passport offices shall close for in-person services. - 2.
-In addition, the Office of the Dallas County Judge and the Dallas County Department of Health and Human Services ("Health Authority") strongly urge highrisk individuals to cancel, reschedule, and not attend all gatherings until further notice.
+- 1. Effective as of 11 a.m. on Friday, March 13, 2020, and continuing until 11 a.m. on March 20, 2020, public or private Community Gatherings (as defined in Section 3 below) are prohibited anywhere in the Town of Addison. - 2.
+In addition, the Town of Addison, the Office of the Dallas County Judge and the Dallas County Department of Health and Human Services ("Health Authority") strongly recommend canceling, rescheduling, or not attending events with more than 250 persons.
+The Town of Addison, the Office of the Dallas County Judge, and the Health Authority strongly urge organizations that serve high-risk populations to cancel gatherings of more than ten (10) people.
 These recommendations are based on the social distancing practices attached to this Order as well as the "Implementation of Mitigation Strategies for Communities with Local COVID-19 Transmission" issued by the United States Centers for Disease Control and Prevention ("CDC").
+The Town of Addison, the Office of the Dallas County Judge, and the Health Authority urge people to not attend non-essential gatherings during the duration of this Order in order to help slow down the spread of the COVID-19 virus.

+3. Definitions:

-The Office of the Dallas County Judge and the Health Authority urge people to not attend non-essential gatherings during the duration of this Order in order to help slow down the spread of the COVID-19 virus - 3.
-Definitions: - a.
-For purposes of this Order, a "Community Gathering" is any indoor or outdoor event or convening, subject to the exceptions and clarifications below, that brings together or is likely to bring together fifty (50) or more persons at the same time in a single room or other single confined or enclosed space, such as an auditorium, theatre, stadium (indoor or outdoor), arena or event center, meeting hall, conference center, large cafeteria, or any other confined indoor or confined outdoor space.
-An outdoor
+a.
+For purposes of this Order, a "Community Gathering" is any indoor or outdoor event or convening, subject to the exceptions and clarifications below, that brings together or is likely to bring together five-hundred (500) or more persons at the same time in a single room or other single confined or enclosed space, such as an auditorium, theatre, stadium (indoor or outdoor), arena or event center,